Please select a page for the Contact Slideout in Theme Options > Header Options

 Performance Theatre (YAP B)

-From hamming it up on stage to studying the cultural phenomenon of “Hamilton,” scholars and artists in the academic discipline of Performance Studies look at performance across all aspects of everyday life.
+The academic discipline of Performance Studies looks at performance across all aspects of everyday life.
 This course will help students cultivate their talents and interests in the fine A.R.T.S. (artistic representation and thinking skills).
 Students with interests in music, theatre, and world cultures will thrive in this course through participation in sessions focusing on music, acting, directing, performance technology, cultural history, choreography, and craftsmanship.
-Exciting, hands-on sessions include steel pan band, costume design staging, lighting, music, and movement.
-Students will work in a creative and collaborative environment to devise and develop a unique performance which will be presented at the end of the course.
+Exciting, hands-on sessions include costume design, staging, lighting, music, and movement.
+All of these experiences will serve to cultivate and inspire a creative and collaborative environment in which participants will devise and develop a unique performance which will be presented at the end of the course.

 Veterinary Medicine (YAP B)